klaasnicolaas/ha_nfc_scanner/README.md

 ## How to setup

-Further down this page you will find all information about which adjustments you have to make to make the NFC scanner work.
+Further down this page you will find all information about which adjustments you have to make.

 ### NFC Tags